Frequently Asked Questions

 Go to the Virginia Department of Education Division of Teacher Education and Licensure website.

-- Additional Requirements for English Majors Seeking Teacher Certification after Fall 2009 (pdf)
+- Advising Checklist for English Majors Seeking Teacher Certification

 - Additional Requirements For English Majors Seeking Teacher Certification before Fall 2009 (pdf)